Daxu223/Thermal-data-viewer/README.md

 Open up the front-end running on http://localhost:5173/

-The application is still a little data intensive and it might take a while to load.
-This is a thing that needs to be made better, too.

 If you used the original tokio_celcius.npy file (or you used the original .tif file), you should see a thermal map that was generated using the satellite image.
-It might not work for other images (in development).

 ![Thermal image generated on top of Tokio](Images/applicationpreview.png)

+## Roadmap and upcoming optimizations

+This project is under active development.
+Future goals include:
+* **Dynamic coordinate reprojection**: Implementing automatic coordinate conversion to support uploads from any global coordinates.
+* **Performance optimization**: Converting large JSON/Matrix HTTP payloads into compressed tile layers to drastically reduce front-end load times and memory consumption.
+* **Dockerization**: Adding a `docker-compose.yml` file to spin up the entire local environment with a single command.

 ## Contributing